-14. None of the development hereby approved shall be occupied until a plan of the position, design, materials and type of boundary treatment to be erected to all boundaries has been submitted to and approved in writing by the Local Planning Authority and the approved boundary treatment has been fully implemented.
-It shall thereafter be retained at all times unless otherwise agreed in writing with the Local Planning Authority.
+13. None of the development hereby approved shall be occupied until a plan of the position, design, materials and type of boundary treatment to be erected to all boundaries has been submitted to and approved in writing by the Local Planning Authority and the approved boundary treatment has been fully implemented.
+The approved boundary treatment shall thereafter be retained at all times unless otherwise first agreed in writing with the Local Planning Authority.